-Trust Administration services are available to help a surviving spouse or successor trustee take care of the post-mortem administration of a Trust and make the distributions as streamlined and effortless as possible.
+Trust Administration services are available to help a surviving spouse or successor trustee take care of the post-death administration of a Trust and make the distributions as streamlined and effortless as possible.
+It is the processing of winding up the affairs of the decedent.
 Services include legal advice and assistance with gathering the assets, satisfying creditors, filing appropriate tax returns, and then distributing the remaining assets.

 How do I put my property into my trust that was drafted a couple of years ago?

 You will transfer your assets to your trust with property assignments (it is also known as trust funding).
 If you complete your trust with Shawna Murray Law, your property assignments will be taken care of.
 However, you may have a need for this service after your trust was initially funded because you have acquired new property.
 Assets of significant value that are left out of the trust generally must be probated.
 If you need help with newly acquired property, I can help you.

 Does the Successor Trustee ever need to go to probate court?